Obifrankie/configure-ec2-ansible/README.md

 This CI script is writing in yaml

+This script automates the build of an and configuration ec2 and runs custom scripts on configuration

 It main point of entry is the main.yml file

 It has a main workfolw which can be found in the roles/setup/tasks/main.yml